-AcroYoga was founded by Jason Nemer & Jenny Sauer-Kline, both based in San Francisco, California.
+A school of AcroYoga was founded by Jason Nemer & Jenny Sauer-Kline, both based in San Francisco, California.
 The word AcroYoga comes from the Greek root word akros meaning high and Sanskrit word yoga meaning union; so together AcroYoga means high union.

 This practice immerses three ancient bodywork traditions: –

 Unlike other forms of yoga, AcroYoga builds on the potential to connect with others, to build on community and cultivate trust within an environment of safe play.

 - the spotter, who serves as an interpreter between the base and flyer and aid the stability and success of a skill or flying sequence;

 - the base, who is the pillar for which skills are conducted;

 - the flyer, who is either the performer or the receiver of therapeutic flying.

 AcroYoga combines both dynamic and therapeutic sequences that range from massage and therapy, to performance acrobatics and dance.
 Practitioners can follow set flows to the point they become familiar with the practice and can then work on improvisation.

 AcroYoga actively encourages inversions.